-Some escape rooms are ‘horror’ themed, such as escaping a zombie apocalypse or solving the mystery of a haunted house.
+Some escape rooms are horror-themed, such as escaping a zombie apocalypse or solving the mystery of a haunted house.
 Even still, they’re designed to be fun, not genuinely terrifying.
-You’ll get a good spook, but never be actually afraid for your safety!
+You might get a good spook, but you’ll never be actually afraid for your safety!

 Is horror not your style?
 Don’t worry.
-These games are clearly defined as “horror” in their description – both at the business itself and online.
+These games are clearly defined as “horror” in their description — both on-site and online.
 You’ll never be surprised, and can always choose a non-horror theme.

 For horror and non-horror escape rooms, you still may have concerns.
 Here are some fears you can put to rest.